 Like many places in the Mojave, a make shift monuments lies on the site.
 Undoubtedly updated with each new visitor who like me hunt down the obscure.
 It is a matter of time until a passing windstorm, dry climate and time remove any remnants of the Joshua tree.
 Oddly enough, it was here alone with my small family that I understood what I what I wanted to do with Destination4x4.com.
 The four us jumped back into the jeep.
 I loaded up the Joshua Tree on my phone and played “Where the streets have no name” as we drove off for our next adventure.

 Just under a year after our visit to the Joshua Tree, for our wedding anniversary, Heather and I saw the band play their songs from the dessert at the Rose Bowl in Pasadena on May 20th, 2017.
+I found out later that I had a case of double Pneumonia, but would not miss this for the world.
 The concert was a celebration of their music and the desert landscape which i love.